Why younger generations are poorer

-That being said, this generational curse isn’t unavoidable.
+That being said, this generational curse isn’t unbreakable.
 Everyone’s wealth-building journey is unique and there are ways to accumulate assets faster than your peers and parents.
-Here are three easy steps to help you boost your pace of wealth creation.
+Here are three easy steps to help you speed up the process of wealth accumulation.

 1. Boost your income

 Millennials may have less wealth, but they’re earning more than their parents, according to economic blogger Kevin Drum, based on his analysis of U.S. Census Data.

 Drum looked at the median household income of people aged 34 to 44 and adjusted it for inflation.
 He found that millennial households earned on average $85,000.
 Baby boomers, meanwhile, earned just $70,000 at the same age.

 This trend is likely driven by the fact that studies show millennials are often better educated, are more likely to live in dual-income households and are more likely to have multiple sources of income.
 That means you can accumulate wealth faster than your parents by prioritizing your career and maximizing your earning potential.